RichardRao/gen_ai_hackathon_2025/README.md

-# Gen AI Hackathon 2025 - Server Setup
+# Kidoscope - Gen AI Hackathon 2025

 This project includes a Flask server with Socket.IO for handling real-time communication and additional functionalities like image processing and audio transcription.